DecisionsDev/odm-docker-kubernetes/eks/README.md

  - Download one or more packages (.tgz archives) from [IBM Passport Advantage (PPA)](https://www-01.ibm.com/software/passportadvantage/pao_customer.html).
 To view the full list of eAssembly installation images, refer to the [8.10.3 download document](https://www.ibm.com/support/pages/ibm-operational-decision-manager-v8103-download-document).

- - Extract the .tgz archives to your local filesystem.
+ - Extract the .tgz archives to your local file system.
      ```bash
      $ tar xzf <PPA-ARCHIVE>.tar.gz
      ```